Carbon Accounting and Retrofit in Architectural Planning: A Sustainability Approach

 Method Impact on Embodied Carbon Impact on Operational Carbon Economic Effect

-Green Architecture and Biophilic Design Medium High Medium payback period (3-7 years)
+Green architecture and biophilic design Medium High Medium payback period (3-7 years)

-Use of Low-Carbon Materials Very High Medium May be more expensive initially
+Use of low-carbon materials Very high Medium May be more expensive initially

-Integration of Renewable Energy Sources Low Very High Medium payback period (5-10 years)
+Integration of renewable energy sources Low Very high Medium payback period (5-10 years)

-Passive Cooling Technologies Medium High High long-term savings
+Passive cooling technologies Medium High High long-term savings

-Retrofitting Existing Buildings: A Second Breath for Architecture
+Retrofitting Existing Buildings: Second Life of Architecture

 "Retrofitting existing buildings is not just a technical task, but an opportunity to rethink our cities.
-We can transform energy-inefficient structures of the past into carbon-neutral buildings of the future, while preserving the cultural identity of the urban environment," – believes François Roche, a pioneer in the field of sustainable reconstruction.
+We can transform energy-inefficient structures of the past into carbon-neutral buildings of the future, while preserving the cultural identity of the urban environment," believes François Roche, pioneer in the field of sustainable reconstruction.

 Success Story: Office Building Retrofit in Copenhagen